martinchu/Connect4/README.md

 However, the current drawbacks are:

 1. It does not live on the web at the moment.
-2. Windows (Vista/7/8) users might have a tough to boot the game up.
+2. Windows (Vista/7/8) users might have a tough time to boot the game up.
 3. GUI is not integrated yet.

 ## Reference